JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/testing_faq.md

 ### How to enable DEBUG/TRACE logging?

-Set system properties `idea.log.debug.categories` or `idea.log.trace.categories`, respectively.
+Provide JVM system properties (Gradle: via `systemProperty` for `test` task) `idea.log.debug.categories` or `idea.log.trace.categories`, respectively.
+Multiple categories can set using a comma separated value list.

 ### How to get separate logs for failing tests?